top of page

 Enjoy the gallery!

-The voices and experiences of Black, neurodiverse individuals are underrepresented in all forms of literature, including studies related to mental health and neurodiversity.
-Although studies on neurodiverse conditions cover a wide range of topics, this lack of Black, neurodiverse representation in studies has been consistently noted, and available data shows several systemic and cultural trends that act as barriers to mental health care.
+The voices and experiences of Black, neurodivergent individuals are underrepresented in all forms of literature, including studies related to mental health and neurodiversity.
+Although studies on neurodiverse conditions cover a wide range of topics, this lack of Black, neurodivergent representation in studies has been consistently noted, and available data shows several systemic and cultural trends that act as barriers to mental health care.

 bottom of page